 The Danger of the Pressure from Outside

 One of the main reasons why the motivation to learn can decrease is too much pressure from outside.
 The intrinsic motivation soon leaves the student the older the children become—students at a more senior age experience higher pressure to perform.
-The students now rely on the extrinsic motivation, which is the motivation from outside.
+The students now rely on extrinsic motivation, which is the motivation from outside.
 Rewards such as good grades, is moving into focus.
 With the pressure to perform always, many students lose the fun of learning.
 Too much stress can cause frustration and the loss of the motivation to learn.
 Now, once the students reach this phase, it is challenging for teachers to motivate students to learn.

 Projects relevant to everyday life, digital media, and more independence are what most students want.
 But, to make learning fun, children, parents, and teachers have to work together.
-With more project work, such as learning how to code and learning content relevant to the student’s everyday life, the motivation to learn will increase the long term.
+With more project work, such as learning how to code and learning content relevant to the student’s everyday life, the motivation to learn will increase in the long term.
 A broad mix of media and more independent learning are relevant keywords for the teachers to implement into their lesson plan outline.